Health Insurance in Christchurch

 Why do Christchurch residents need private health insurance?

-Christchurch's public health system experiences ongoing capacity challenges following the 2011 earthquakes, with elective surgery waiting times averaging 6-16 months.
-Private health insurance provides faster access to Christchurch's rebuilt private hospital network and specialist services, typically reducing wait times to 3-6 weeks for covered procedures.
+Christchurch's public health system experiences ongoing capacity challenges following the 2011 earthquakes, with elective surgery wait times that can be lengthy — see Te Whatu Ora wait-time dashboards for current figures.
+Private health insurance provides faster access to Christchurch's rebuilt private hospital network and specialist services.

 How much does health insurance cost in Christchurch?